nickhould/nickhould.github.io/_posts/2016-12-06-tidy-data-in-python.md

 - Multiple types of observational units are stored in the same table.
 - A single observational unit is stored in multiple tables.

+*Note: All of the code presented in this post is available on [Github](https://github.com/nickhould/tidy-data-python).*
 ###  Column headers are values, not variable names

 #### Pew Research Center Dataset